 Fox is the bestselling author of three books and remains in demand as an actor.
 He recently thrilled audiences with a multi-episode guest arc in the CBS hit drama "The Good Wife," earning 2011 and 2016 Emmy nominations for Outstanding Guest Actor in a Drama Series.
 Fox and his wife, actress Tracy Pollan, have four children.

 As the world's largest nonprofit funder of Parkinson's research, The Michael J. Fox Foundation is dedicated to accelerating a cure for Parkinson's disease and improved therapies for those living with the condition today.
 The Foundation pursues its goals through an aggressively funded, highly targeted research program coupled with active global engagement of scientists, Parkinson's patients, business leaders, clinical trial participants, advocacy volunteers and donors.
 In addition to funding more than $700 million in research to date, the Foundation has fundamentally altered the trajectory of progress toward a cure.
 Operating at the hub of worldwide Parkinson's research, the Foundation forges groundbreaking collaborations with industry leaders, academic scientists and government research funders; increases the flow of participants into Parkinson's disease clinical trials with its online tool, Fox Trial Finder; promotes Parkinson's awareness through high-profile advocacy, events and outreach; and coordinates the grassroots involvement of thousands of Team Fox members around the world.

-* News Release by Michael J. Fox Foundation: Disabled World makes no warranties or representations in connection therewith.
+*News Release by Michael J. Fox Foundation: Disabled World makes no warranties or representations in connection therewith.
+PR content may be edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.